Welcome to Pattaya

 On the move again:

-From the Bronx to Brooklyn Bronx Pizza, currently located in Soi Lengkee, off Soi Buakhao, announces its move to Soi Buakhao' former Brooklyn Diner.
+Bronx Pizza, currently located in Soi Lengkee, off Soi Buakhao, announces its move to Soi Buakhao' former Brooklyn Diner.

 We will keep you up-to-date.